datanav/docs/gdpr-getting-started.rst

 ^^^^^^^^^^

 Next, go to Data Types and fill in the data you have in your systems.
 Make sure to fill in all fields marked with a star (*).
-In the ``Purposes`` field you select the purposes you have created that apply to the data in question.
+Like for Purposes, the creation webform provides explanations.In the ``Purposes`` field you select the purposes you have created that apply to the data in question.
 The email-address(es) supplied in ``Contact`` will receive an email when somebody makes a request for this data.

 .. image:: images/gdpr-getting-started/data-type-creation.png
     :width: 800px